Hastings Old Town Hall Museum

 - The project was completed within the agreed two day time frame, despite our having to erect scaffolding and commission extra cases to accommodate a last minute change to which items needed to go into storage.

-Many of the exhibits that were moved can now be seen in the Hastings Museum.
-Hastings Museum contains a rich and exotic mixture of fine paintings and china, the cultures of other lands, well-known personalities such as John Logie Baird and Robert Tressell, and a contrasting view of local wildlife today and as it would have been 150 million years ago.
-You can learn more about Hastings Museum by clicking here.
-Please contact us or call us on 0800 169 5309.
+Many of the exhibits that were moved can now be seen in the Hastings Museum & Art Gallery.
+Hastings Museum & Art Gallery contains a rich and exotic mixture of fine paintings and china, the cultures of other lands, well-known personalities such as John Logie Baird and Robert Tressell, and a contrasting view of local wildlife today and how it was 150 million years ago.

 Speak to a consultant